wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/global.rst

 | **Allowed values** | This URI format is defined by the ZeroMQ project. |
 +--------------------+---------------------------------------------------+

+For example:

-For example, this will listen for ZeroMQ subscribers on IP address 127.0.0.1:11111.
+This will listen for ZeroMQ subscribers on IP address 127.0.0.1:11111.

 .. code-block:: xml